 A product can be built such that it serves a single function very well.
-Or it can be a Swiss Army knife amalgamation of many functionalities.
+Or it can be a Swiss Army knife of many functionalities.
 Consider for example, Databricks.
 The bundled offering spans data warehousing, data streaming, and ML Ops functionalities.
 Another bundled service, Notion, packs note-taking, ticketing, and data management functionalities into a single sellable unit.
 At the other end of the spectrum, there is a lightly bundled Fivetran, which provides SaaS data integration services.

-In some markets, the agreed upon bundle boundaries are under development.
+In some markets, the agreed upon bundle boundaries are still under development.
 BI tools are such a product — the market has yet to figure out the ideal set of functionalities that produce a winner.

 Your place in an ecosystem of tech partners is just as important, if not more so, than the quality of your product itself. —Bob Moore

 One final note is about managing teams building bundled products.
 Attention to the proper allocation of people to each functionality is key.
 As a company begins to neglect any one of its bundled functionalities, it starts to lose customers as better unbundled services inevitably emerge.
 A good example is issue tracking in Notion, which is being built anew by companies like Linear.